-A consensus appeared to be reached by the late 1990s that the mass-loss rates of O stars were accurately known observationally and theoretically (using the modified (Pauldrach et al. 1986) CAK (Castor et al. 1975) theory of radiation-driven stellar winds).
+A consensus appeared to be reached by the late 1990s

+that the mass-loss rates of O stars were accurately known observationally and theoretically, using the modified (Pauldrach et al. 1986) CAK (Castor et al. 1975) theory of linedriven stellar winds.
 This understanding was thought to be good enough that UV observations of spectral signatures of their winds could be used to determine their luminosities with sufficient accuracy to make extragalactic O stars standard candles (Puls et al. 1996).

-This consensus has unraveled in the last few years, mostly from the observational side, where a growing appreciation of wind clumping - an effect whose importance has long been recognized (Hillier & Miller 1999) (add refs for Hamann; Moffat work on clumping) - has led to a reevaluation of mass-loss rate diagnostics, including H $\alpha$ emission, radio and IR free-free emission, and UV absorption (Bouret et al. 2005; Puls et al. 2006; Fullerton et al. 2006).
+This consensus has unraveled in the last few years, mostly from the observational side, where a growing appreciation of wind clumping - an effect whose importance has long been recognized (Eversberg et al. 1998; Hillier & Miller 1999; Hamann & Koesterke 1999) - has led to a re-evaluation of mass-loss rate diagnostics, including $H\alpha$ emission, radio and IR free-free emission, and UV absorption (Bouret et al.

+2 D. Cohen et al.

+2005; Puls et al. 2006; Fullerton et al. 2006).
 Accounting for small-scale clumping that affects density squared emission diagnostics - and also ionization balance and thus ionic column density diagnostics like UV resonance lines - leads to a downward revision of mass-loss rates by a factor of several, with a fair amount of controversy over the actual factor (Hamann et al. 2008).